zalando/postgres-operator/docs/administrator.md

 - `service.beta.kubernetes.io/aws-load-balancer-internal: "true"`

+Note, that changing between public and internal load balancers might require to toggle the `enable<Role>LoadBalancer` fields as some cloud infrastructures do not support switching the type on-the-fly.

 To limit the range of IP addresses that can reach a load balancer, specify the desired ranges in the `allowedSourceRanges` field (applies to both master and replica load balancers).
 To prevent exposing load balancers to the entire